The German Left Is Its Own Worst Enemy

 What is preventing a left-wing alliance that could supply Podemos and Syriza and Labour with a natural ally, and shake up the old continent?

 But a leftist alternative was a realistic possibility in Germany—and remains so.
-In fact, in the 2005 and 2013 national votes, the three leftist parties—the Social Democrats (SPD), the Greens, and Die Linke—actually tallied up majorities which, at least in terms of electoral arithmetic, could have ushered in a “red-red-green” government.
+In fact, in the 2005 national vote, the three leftist parties—the Social Democrats (SPD), the Greens, and Die Linke—actually tallied up majorities which, at least in terms of electoral arithmetic, could have ushered in a “red-red-green” government.
 Regionally, all-left coalitions currently govern in Berlin and Thuringia.
 In the 2009 vote, the left’s combined numbers missed overtaking the conservatives only by a hair—as will probably be the case this year.
 Arguably, the left could have made up the tiny difference had the parties collaborated loosely with one another.
 But they did not—and still are not collaborating this time around.
 Indeed, German leftists’ foremost enemy is not Germany’s popular, equivocal chancellor, but rather themselves.

 • • •